Why Adalo Works for Building Medical Apps with Epic Integration

 Epic's ecosystem is vast, handling 8.40 billion patient records annually and supporting 2,343 live apps as of 2026.
 In such a critical environment, reliability and compliance are essential.
 Regular audits, staying updated with FHIR advancements, and closely monitoring API performance are all necessary to keep your app functioning smoothly.
 Once deployed, continuous monitoring ensures your app remains dependable and responsive over time.

-To simplify deployment, consider using Adalo's platform to manage your app as a Progressive Web App or a native application for iOS and Android.
-With a single build, you can deliver a seamless, production-ready experience to your users.
+Adalo simplifies the deployment process by managing your app as a Progressive Web App or native application for iOS and Android.
+With a single build, you can deliver a seamless, production-ready experience to patients and healthcare providers across all their devices.

 How can I make sure my medical app built with Epic Software complies with HIPAA regulations?